Fireball anti-nucleosynthesis: Fireball anti-nucleosynthesis

 \subsection{Relativistic fireball expansion}

 We now turn to considering the dynamics of the expanding thermalized plasma.

 We treat the plasma as a spherically symmetric perfect fluid and consider only its radial expansion.
-In what follows, quantities defined in the comoving rest-frame of the radially moving fluid will be marked with a prime $'$, while those defined in the fireball center-of-mass (CoM) frame are unprimed.
+In what follows, quantities defined in the comoving rest-frame of the radially moving fluid will be marked with a prime $'$, while those defined in the fireball center-of-mass (c.m.) frame are unprimed.